FastifyResty/fastify-resty/docs/Model.md

 as a fastify plugin option. **Fastify Resty TypeORM** will [decorate](https://www.fastify.io/docs/latest/Decorators/) it to `fastify` instance, so not needed to do this manually.

-With that, it also decorates `Model` class which could be used to create an interactive instance based on your TypeORM Entity.
+With that, it also decorates `BaseModel` class which could be used to create an interactive instance based on your TypeORM Entity.

 ```ts